safrazik/resume/README.md

 ######  Jun 2015 - Dec 2015

-- Mentored the team on Node JS, JavaScript and TypeScript.
-Involved in the development of a few projects.
+- Provided mentorship on Node.js, JavaScript, and TypeScript, while actively contributing to the development of a custom software solution.

 ------------------------------------------